 Thanksgiving is coming and an easy button would be handy for some sides.
 This grape salad recipe delivers: simple and delicious, it can be assembled in advance.
 No need for the Break Glass and Pull in Case of Panic switch.
 The ingredient list is short.
 Starts with – you guessed it – grapes!
 I like a mix of red and green grapes, just for appearance’s sake.
 There are different ways to handle the grapes.
 Some like the grapes whole, which certainly makes prep time a snap, but I like the approach taken by Country Living, which is to cut at

 A perfect last-minute dip So you’ve got people coming over and you need a quick snack, a dip of some kind.
-And perhaps you’ve got some ingredients for Pico de Gallo and guacamole, but not quite enough.
+And perhaps you’ve got most of the ingredients for Pico de Gallo and avocado for guacamole, but not quite enough.
 Tah-dah!
 Pico-Avocado Dip to the rescue!
 Easy to customize The beauty of this recipe is that the base, the Pico de Gallo, customizes so easily giving you free rein to substitute.
 No cilantro?
 Skip it!
 No white onion?
 Use yellow!
 Forgot to buy jalapeno peppers?
 There’s probably a can of chilis or jalapenos buried somewhere in your pantry.
-Once you make this a
+Once

 No meat should not mean no taste When I started to move toward more plant-based meals, I knew pasta sauce would be an issue.
 Who doesn’t love a big old plate of spaghetti?
 Wonderful stuff.
 But vegetarian pasta sauce?
 Hmm.
 At a restaurant this typically means just a tomato (marinara) sauce to coat your noodles.
 Tastes great, but that’s a meal of 100% simple carbs.
 That will not satisfy an appetite, unless you’re training for the Iron Man.
 What goes into this Vegetarian Pasta Sauce I wanted a better solution.
 My sauce had to be tomato-based, it needed protein and